hamza-m-masood/multiterm-astro/src/content/posts/introduction-to-oauth.md

 ---
-title: "Part 1 - Introduction To OAuth"
+title: Part 1 - Introduction To OAuth
-published: 2025-06-01
+published: 2025-06-01T00:00:00.000Z
 draft: false
-description: "Introducing The OAuth protocol"
+description: Introducing The OAuth protocol
-tags: ["OAuth"]
+tags:
+  - OAuth
-series: "OAuth Simplified"
+series: OAuth Simplified
 ---

 ## OAuth 2.0 Definition

-Definition of OAuth 2.0 from
+Here is the official definition of of OAuth 2.0 according to [RFC 6749](https://tools.ietf.org/html/rfc6749):
-[RFC 6749](https://tools.ietf.org/html/rfc6749):

 "The OAuth 2.0 authorization framework enables a third-party application to